List of YuYu Hakusho characters: Botan

 Botan (ぼたん) is a guide to the Underworld or a shinigami, charged with ferrying souls of the deceased to the Underworld to face their final judgment.
 She is sent to inform Yusuke of the offer for him to be resurrected.
 She later acts as his assistant and trainer as he begins his tenure as Underworld Detective.
 Botan teaches him how to use the various detective tools, communicates messages from Koenma, and often guides him to different destinations for his cases.
 She will also join him in the field occasionally and protect Keiko from the crazed humans controlled by the Four Beasts.
 According to Koenma, Botan's sentimental side sometimes overcomes her professionalism.
 In the anime, she goes with Yusuke and Kuwabara to Tarukane's mansion and acts as team manager in the Dark Tournament.
-Botan is a popular character with fans, coming in fifth and sixth in the series' first two popularity polls.
+Botan is a popular character among fans, coming in fifth and sixth in the series' first two popularity polls.
 She came in fourth in the American Shonen Jump poll.
 Botan was ranked as the seventh most popular female anime character in Animages 1993 Anime Grand Prix, the eighth in 1994, and the eleventh in 1995.